-There are no thematic priorities for the Oxford University CDPs.
-Studentships may, or may not, involve more than one OU museum.
-Applications received by the November deadline will be assessed according to four criteria:
+However, there are no thematic priorities for Oxford University Museums.
+Applications will be assessed according to four criteria:

-I. Academic excellence.
+- I. Academic excellence. - II.

-- II.
 Feasibility.
-The feasibility of the proposed research, including the strength of the partnership, the suitability and track record of the supervisors. - III.
+The feasibility of the proposed research, including the strength of the partnership, the

+- III.
 Innovation.
-The degree to which the proposal represents a new or unexpected collaboration across AHRC's subject areas, which have not previously been developed by the museum or museums in question. - IV.
+The degree to which the proposal represents a new or unexpected collaboration across AHRC's subject areas, which have not previously been developed by the museum(s) in question. - IV.
 Impact.
 The potential impact of the research within academic, cultural sector, and public spheres.
 As part of this, the degree to which the embedded nature of the studentship brings genuine 'added value' (rather than just, for example, allowing access to collections that any researcher could gain).